We’re updating our terminology in Jira

 4. Select Save.

-Add or change your project's default assignee
+Add or change your space's default assignee

 The default assignee is typically a team member who prioritizes or validates that reported work items are meant for their team and distributes these tasks to their team members accordingly.
-By default, they receive a notification when someone creates a work item in the project.
+By default, they receive a notification when someone creates a work item in the space.

-To change your project's default assignee:
+To change your space's default assignee:

 2. Select Details.